TheSociologist/PharmGUI/README.md

-"# PharmGUI"
-#
-Main Python-based GUI for Pharm Standard, Ultimate, and Mini Written in Kivy
+Main Python-based GUI for Pharm Standard written in Kivy